aspeakman/DBTruck3/README.md

 This saves a new row with "Thomas" in the "name" column and "Levine" in the "surname" column.
 It uses the default table "dbtruckdata" inside the SQLite database "dbtruck.db" (created above).
-It creates or alters the table if it needs to and returns the rowid of the new row created (as a list of length 1).
+It creates or alters the table as needed.

-You can insert further rows with addtional fields by suppling multiple dictionaries and `Store.insert` returns a list of the rowids of the new rows.
+You can insert further rows with additional fields by suppling multiple dictionaries.
+By default `Store.insert` returns the number of new rows inserted.

     st.insert([{"surname": "Smith"}, {"surname": "Jones", "title": "Mr"}])
-    ==> [2, 3]
+    ==> 2

 If there are UNIQUE constraints on the table (see below) then `insert` will fail if these constraints are violated.
 You can use `save` (with